harrymckillen/yafgs/README.md

 ## Issues
 Please feel free to raise issues.
 I may not be able to fix them right away, but I will try.

+## Why?
+For no other reason that I wanted to create something I can use in my projects, whilst defining my own nomenclature, as sometimes I just find some of the Grid Systems boring and complicated looking.